 Students can help offset those costs by getting good grades.
 In Georgia, insurance companies must offer discounts on liability, first-party medical, and collision coverage to good students.
 The requirement extends to college students.
 Qualifying learners must rank in the upper 20% of their class, have a "B" or 3.0 GPA or better, or make the Dean's list or honor roll.
 If your child meets the criteria, ask your insurer about the discount.

-Georgia drivers under the age of 21 accounted for 17.9% of all drivers involved in fatal crashes during 2018.
+Georgia drivers under the age of 20 accounted for roughly 8% of all drivers involved in fatal crashes during 2019.
 Young drivers do not possess the depth of experience held by those who have been behind the wheel longer.
-Because of this, expect for auto insurance rates to sit higher for teens than adults.
+Because of this, expect auto insurance rates to sit higher for teens than adults.
 The table below gives a few approximate costs for young drivers in Georgia.

 Insurance Rate Information for Military Drivers and Veterans

 Georgia currently has nearly 130,000 active, reserve and civilian-military personnel.
 If you are in the Armed Forces, ask your insurance agent how the company handles military deployments and insurance.
 Make sure you stay on top of premiums and renewals and ask if you will be penalized for allowing your policy to lapse while on deployment.